Alec Gargett

 Support South Australian artists

 Although South Australians pride ourselves on our local arts scene, it's not as strong as it could be because not all artists are fairly paid, especially musicians and recording artists.
-Even very popular recording artists are often not quite popular enough to make a good living.
+Even our best musicians and our most popular recording artists are often not quite popular enough to make a good living.
 I will support the local arts scene in whatever way I can and try to ensure that all South Australian artists are fairly paid based on the quality, quantity and popularity of their work, with adequate government funding to artists.

 It's especially difficult for recording artists to get fairly paid these days because cheap streaming services compete with each other and with music piracy.
 To address this I propose the following solutions: